-It’s also a good idea to advertise on websites such as Siamese Cat Breeder, Oriental Cat Breeder and UK Cat Breeders.
-Additionally if your breed club or area club allow kitten adverts then place adverts there.
+It’s also a good idea to advertise on websites such as Siamese Cat Breeder.
+Additionally, if your breed club or area club allow kitten adverts then place adverts there.

 One final thing regarding finding homes for your kittens.
 When it comes to the kittens actually leaving home will you be able to go through with saying goodbye?